stickies-v/bitcoinops.github.io/_posts/en/newsletters/2025-12-19-newsletter.md

   trusted marketplace.

 {:#lnupfrontfees}
+- **LN upfront and hold fees using burnable outputs:** John Law proposed [a solution][news 347 ln fees] to
+  [channel jamming attacks][topic channel jamming attacks], a weakness in the Lightning Network protocol that allows an attacker to costlessly prevent other nodes from using their funds.
-- **LN upfront and hold fees using burnable outputs:** John Law [posted][ln fees post] to Delving Bitcoin the summary of a [paper][ln fees paper] he has written about a protocol that Lighting nodes can use to charge two additional types of fees for forwarding payments, an upfront fee and a hold fee.
+  The proposal summarizes a [paper][ln fees paper] he has written about the possibility for Lighting nodes to charge two additional types of fees for forwarding payments, an upfront fee and a hold fee.
 The former would be paid by the ultimate spender to compensate forwarding nodes for temporarily using an [HTLC][topic htlc] slot, while the latter would be paid by any node that delays the settlement of an HTLC, with the payment amount scaling up with the length of the delay.

-  Law describes the protocol as a solution for [channel jamming attacks][topic channel jamming attacks], a weakness in the Lightning Network protocol that allows an attacker to costlessly prevent other nodes from using some or all of their funds.

 ## April